kbilsted/NotepadPlusPlusPluginPack.Net/README.md

    * you can make this process easier by setting the "start action" in the project -> properties -> debug to start notepad++.exe - then you can simply build and hit `F5`.

+### Working with dependencies
+To use external dependencies such as libraries in your plugin you can proceed in two ways:
+* clone the dependency sources into your plugin project (e.g. as a shared project)
+* add the dependency as reference (i.e. via NuGet) and merge it into the plugin *.dll* via [ILMerge][2] (*preferred*)

+#### Shared Projects
+One possibility is to include dependencies by adding the required source code into a new **Shared Project** in the plugin-development solution.

+Assuming you are using Visual Studio to add a Shared Project to your solution (*New Project -> Shared Project*) and copy the required sources into that project.
+Double-check that the Shared Project is part of your main plugin-project references.
+If not, add the reference.
+You are now ready to use the included sources in your plugin and they will be compiled into the final plugin *.dll*.

+*Note: Do not include properties etc. from other dependencies when copying the sources, as the main project defines the e.g. assembly information.*

+#### References
+The prefered way to use dependencies is via **References**, in the best-case through [*NuGet*][3].

+Via NuGet you are able to add packages to your project, certain versions etc. through a global repository.
+Package information is stored in your project and other developers can gather the same, correct versions through the global repository without committing masses of data.

+To use included references in your compiled plugin you need to merge these into the *.dll* as Notepad++ is not fond of locating non-plugin *.dll's* in its folder.
+[ILMerge][2] was developed for the purpose of merging managed libraries.
+It can be installed via NuGet and used manually.

+The best way is to install [MSBuild.ILMerge.Task][1] via NuGet in your plugin project.
+It will include [ILMerge][2] as dependency and attach itself to your Visual Studio build process.
+By that, with every build you compile a merged plugin *.dll* including all your custom references to use.
+ILMerge will add configuration files to your project: *ILMerge.props* and *ILMergeOrder.txt*.
+Refer to the official homepage for more information about the configuration possibilities.

+*Note: To use ILMerge in your plugin you have to change the **Target Framework** of your plugin project to at least .NET Framework 4.0 (CP).
+ILMerge can work with .NET 3.5 and below, but requires additional configuration and adaptation.
+If you do not required the extreme backwards compatibility, upgrade the .NET Framework target as quick and easy solution.*

 ## Versioning
 Until we reach v1.0 expect a bit of chaos and breaking changes.